It’s normal to feel sad or low some of the time. But those experiencing depression feel sad for most of the day for days at a time.

-Mental Health, the Classroom & the Importance of Getting Help Early
+College Depression, Mental Health & the Importance of Getting Help Early

 Depression and anxiety have become increasingly prevalent in today’s college students, with many stating these mental health issues are their biggest barriers to doing well in school.
 In fact, 16 percent of college students reported that depression had a negative impact on their academic performance in 2017, with anxiety impacting over 24 percent of students.
 With depression affecting more and more young adults, it’s important for schools to provide adequate resources for their students and for students to take advantage of the support available to them.

 In this guide, students can learn about common factors of depression in college and where to get help.
-Plus colleges and universities can find tips for supporting the mental health of their students.
+Plus colleges and universities can find tips for supporting mental health counseling of their students.